 Please speak to Fr.
 Darrick after Mass about your desire to begin marriage preparation.
-Contact our secretary (Julia Debacker) in the parish office at 970-925-7339 or email@example.com to gather preliminary information and check availability.
+Contact our wedding coordinator, Julia DeBacker, at 970-925-7339 ext.
+3 or email her at firstname.lastname@example.org to gather preliminary information and check availability.
 Marriage Preparation for the Archdiocese of Denver is an 8 month process.

 – For Catholics, an ‘updated baptismal record with notations’ issued from your parish of baptism within 6 months of the wedding date.
 The certificate of baptism must be given to Fr.
 Darrick.
 Non-Catholics are asked to try and obtain a copy of their baptismal certificate or baptismal record.

 – Marriage License – the State of Colorado requires a Marriage License, which is valid only for thirty days.
 The wedding cannot be performed without a license.
 The license must be given to the presiding priest or deacon at the rehearsal.

 A Nuptial Mass is the usual form for the celebration of the Sacrament of Matrimony between two Catholics.

 The couple will discuss the specifics of the liturgy, including readings and music, during Marriage Prep.

 A marriage between a Catholic and a baptized Christian is usually celebrated outside of Mass.

 A marriage between a Catholic and an unbaptized person is always celebrated outside of Mass.